jnmaloof/MCB160L-BSA-mapping/Day3.md

 ___
 ## View SNPs around your top candidate(s) in the Genome Browswer

-Reopen the [UC Santa Cruz Genome Browser](https://genome.ucsc.edu/) using the same web browser you used on in the last lab.
+Reopen the [UC Santa Cruz Genome Browser](https://genome.ucsc.edu/) using the same web browser you used in the last lab.
 The custom tracks with reads from wild-type Ler (`output_sorted.bam`) and from your pooled F2 mutant DNA (`Ler_sorted.bam`) should still be visible. (*If not, please go back to the instructions for our last lab and reload these tracks in your browser window.*)

 Enter the gene identification number of one of your top candidate genes (e.g. ATXGXXXXX.1) This should allow you to view the reads mapping to your locus.